RocketMan/zookeeper/docs/Playlists.md

 Retrieval is via GET request to `api/v1/playlist` (filter/pagination) or `api/v1/playlist/:id`, where :id is the id of a specific playlist.
 See below for a list of possible filter options.
 An [example playlist document](Samples.md#playlist) is available here.

-An example of [playlist creation](PlaylistEvents.md) is here.
+An example of [playlist creation](PlaylistEvents.md) via the API can be found here.

 ### Fields